Skip to main content

 Hatch3r ConceptAgent Teams Equivalent

-Agent definition (.agents/agents/*.md)Teammate spawn prompt
+Agent definition (canonical agents/*.md)Teammate spawn prompt

 Agent description frontmatterTeammate role summary